I Am a Boy Who Can’t Say His Name

 The only real difference?
 I can’t say my own name.

-Thank you, Evelyn Byrne, for helping us understand this speech disorder better.
 If anyone has concerns about Apraxia or their child’s speech and language, make sure to contact a speech-language pathologist immediately to get an evaluation.

 Speech Blubs App Helps Your Child Catch up!